 If you run a small business and you’d like a competitive advantage, noticing and staying ahead of technology trends is one of the most important ways to gain an edge over your competition.Consider that only 53% of small businesses have a website, and it’s easy to see that just a little tech-savvy-ness can go a long way when it comes to standing out in the small business world.
 In fact, Fast Company reported that roughly only half of small businesses reported spending more than $5,000 on IT in recent years.
 Another source states that only 38% of smaller businesses use or plan to use web-based or subscription-based software (which tends to be more efficient and saves money).
 Yet, only 30% of small business owners say that keeping up with advances in technology is a major issue.
 With the ever-changing landscape of technology, Fast Company notes as part of its survey discussion that if the problem continues to go unnoticed, they “expect technology to be an unexpected nightmare for some small businesses” in the near future.

 So, clearly, small businesses that jump on technology trends early will be doing themselves a favor and giving themselves a nice advantage in the market.
 What can you, as a small business owner or employee, do to align with technology trends and future-proof your business?
-Here are 4 tech trends that you need to know now (and can expect to see sticking around for a while).
+Here are 4 small business tech trends that you need to know now (and can expect to see sticking around for a while).

 More Small Businesses Will Move to the Cloud